 A death – and remarriage

-George’s mother Annie died in August 1892 in Peckham and was buried on 17th August 1892 in Southwark leaving George Snr to bring up three young children.
+George later says that his mother died of a fit when he was born but this cannot be true as she went on the have Lillian two years later.
+Annie actually died in August 1892 in Peckham and was buried on 17th August 1892 in Southwark leaving her husband to bring up three young children.

 Three years later, on 5th March 1895 George married again to a widow with three children, Alice Susan Redfern, née Bristow.
 Alice’s first husband William Hawthorne Redfern died in 1893 leaving her with Frederick Bristow Redfern (1889 -1918), Frank (William 1890 – 1962) and Elsie Ada Alice (1893 -1987).